-The past 12 months have brought some weird and wonderful changes particularly in how we do business, here we take a deep dive to see how these trends will help the economy bounce back.
+The past 12 months have brought some wonderful changes to e-commerce websites in Ireland.
+In this article, we take a deep dive from an e-commerce guide perspective and how these trends will help online e-commerce stores with selling online in 2021

-You might have heard a lot about starting an online business, and it’s probably all true.
-It is a competitive playground that tests even the savviest of entrepreneurs.
+Having an online store is so competitive that it tests the savviest of entrepreneurs.
 Nevertheless, it is worth grabbing a piece of the pie.
-Best of all, it is the easiest way to become a globally recognised brand.
+Best of all, it is the simplest way to become a globally e-commerce recognised brand.
 Read our “Tips for Boosting Online Sales” for a better understanding of how to get noticed by potential customers.

 Furthermore, mobile sessions account for 39.6% of all retail sales, which is expected to jump to 53.9% in 2021.
 The ability to shop on the go is very much evident.
 So, it is not enough to just have an operating eCommerce site, to be fully successful you need to optimise your site for mobile.